HankB/orvibo/README.md

 Pairing with a real S20 just accomplished!

+Presently working on splitting pairing off from other tests.
+The pairing test requires an S20 in AP mode and fails if not present.
+This causes the Example...() tests to not run.
+At present s20_test_pair.go does not execute.

 ## TODO

 * Implement on ON/OFF commands.
 * Implement alternate pairing method.
 Present only works for hosts with WiFi and when associated with the Orvibo S20.
 * Revisit testing and avoid the use of the environment variables.
-* Test to see if pairing can be performed while the S20 is already paired. (e.g. will the S20 respond to the AT commands if it is not in AP mode)
+* Test to see if pairing can be performed while the S20 is already paired.
+  (e.g. will the S20 respond to the AT commands if it is not in AP mode)

 ## Purpose